The Doon Dictionary

 Hemp

-The marathon runner of natural fibers.
-Hemp requires very little water, captures more CO2 than most trees, and is significantly stronger than industrial cotton.
-It starts out crisp and "linen-like" but undergoes a magic transformation: it gets softer, more comfortable, and more characterful with every single wash.
+The marathon runner of natural fibres.
+Requires very little water, captures more CO2 than most trees, and is significantly stronger than industrial cotton.
+Starts crisp and linen-like but gets softer and more characterful with every wash.

 -